cmatmsu/oyun/_posts/2011-06-16-Player-Selection-Page.md

 and select a finite state machine file, which is simply a plain-text file with extension ".txt".
 Click OK to add the player.
-If there is an error in the player's syntax (for example, if it doesn't have as many states as listed, or it attempts to make an invalid move or transition to an invalid state), Logos will display an error message and prevent you from adding that player to the tournament.
+If there is an error in the player's syntax (for example, if it doesn't have as many states as listed, or it attempts to make an invalid move or transition to an invalid state), Oyun will display an error message and prevent you from adding that player to the tournament.

-Also, you can drag and drop finite state machine text files onto the player list, and Logos will add them automatically.
+Also, you can drag and drop finite state machine text files onto the player list, and Oyun will add them automatically.

 The Player List
 ===============